- Date First Published: April 2, 2015

 - Postgraduate students and tutors gain access to standard reports (registries)

-- Postgraduate students and tutors can extract and analyse data regarding patients to conduct studies on existing patients
+- Postgraduate students and tutors can extract and analyze data regarding patients to conduct studies on existing patients

-- A library of anonymized patient data including images is made available
+- A library of anonymized data of exemplary/model patients including images is created and made available

 - Teachers have an additional tool to assess student’s knowledge and decision-making skills